Sun Jian: Coalition against Dong Zhuo

 In 189, Emperor Ling died, leaving his young son in the care of Empress Dowager He and General-in-Chief He Jin.
 He Jin then summoned Dong Zhuo to lead troops into the capital to assist in a plot to eliminate the powerful eunuch faction.
 Before Dong Zhuo arrived, however, He Jin was assassinated by the eunuchs and Luoyang fell into chaos following a clash between supporters of both sides.
 Dong Zhuo then seized military control of the capital and deposed the young emperor for the puppet Emperor Xian.
 However, his tyrannical ways incurred the wrath of many and in the following year, warlords from eastern China formed a coalition against him.

 Sun Jian also raised an army and joined Yuan Shu, one of the leaders of the coalition at Luyang (魯陽; present-day Lushan County, Henan).
 On his way, he killed Inspector of Jing Province Wang Rui and Administrator of Nanyang Zhang Zi.
 Yuan Shu appointed Sun Jian as General Who Destroys Barbarians (破虜將軍, also translated as "General Who Smashes the Caitiffs") and Inspector of Yu Province (豫州刺史).
 Sun Jian then began training and preparing his troops at Luyang.
 A force sent by Dong Zhuo was so impressed with the strict discipline of Sun Jian's troops that they gave up the plan to attack Luyang.
-When Sun Jian moved out to Liangdong (梁東; east of present-day Linru County, Henan), he was outnumbered by Dong Zhuo's forces.
+When Sun Jian moved out to Liangdong (梁東; east of present-day Linru County, Henan), he was outnumbered by Dong Zhuo's forces, led by Xu Rong.
 With several dozen horsemen, Sun Jian broke out of the encirclement.
 He took off the red felt scarf he had always been wearing and handed it to his trusted aide Zu Mao (祖茂), whom Dong Zhuo's soldiers then chased after while Sun Jian escaped.
 Unable to shake off his pursuers, Zu Mao then dismounted, hung the scarf onto a half-burnt pillar, and hid himself in the tall grass nearby.
 The enemies surrounded the pillar and approached cautiously till they realised they had been fooled, whereupon they retreated.